ishine/minimax-speech/README.md

 ## Architecture

 ### Stage 1: Audio to Discrete Tokens
-Converts raw audio into discrete representations using the DAC (Descript Audio Codec) framework.
+Converts raw audio into discrete representations using the FSQ (S3Tokenizer) framework.

 ### Stage 2: Discrete Tokens to Continuous Latent Space
 Maps discrete tokens to a continuous latent space using a Variational Autoencoder (VAE).